msabramo/kallithea/docs/installation_win.rst

  paster setup-db production.ini

-(this time a NEW database will be installed, you must follow a different step to later UPGRADE to a newer RhodeCode version)
+(this time a NEW database will be installed, you must follow a different step to later UPGRADE to a newer Kallithea version)

 The script will ask you for confirmation about creating a NEW database, answer yes (y)
-The script will ask you for repository path, answer C:\\RhodeCode\\Repos (or similar)
+The script will ask you for repository path, answer C:\\Kallithea\\Repos (or similar)
 The script will ask you for admin username and password, answer "admin"
 + "123456" (or whatever you want)